 Screen Flickering Overview

-Windows 10 screen flashing is a common problem.
-Someone reported that his Dell laptop screen flickers after upgrading to Windows10.
+Screen flashing is a common problem on Windows 11, 10, 8 and 7.
+Someone reported that his Dell laptop screen flickers after upgrading to Windows10 or Windows 11.

 And some people said that the screen flashes suddenly without any reminding or error before, but the desktop and taskbar keep flashing on and off and then on and off.
 Most clients would become confused and distressed when they find their Windows 10 screen flashes after Windows 10 logon.